Technical SEO

 What is a 12-phase SEO & GEO audit?

-Most SEO audits end the same way: someone hands you a spreadsheet of issues.
-You forward it to your dev team.
-They put it in the backlog.
-Three months later, nothing has shipped.
+Most SEO audits end the same way: someone hands over a spreadsheet of issues.
+It gets forwarded to the dev team.
+The dev team puts it in the backlog behind 47 other priorities.
+Three months later, nothing has shipped and the audit is a sunk cost.

 Phase 1: Foundation & Business Context